suryakmurthy/dibs-mtl/README.md

 # DiBS-MTL
-This repository contains the experiment implementations **"DiBS-MTL: Transformation-Invariant Multitask Learning with Direction Oracles".**
+This repository contains the experiment implementations for **"DiBS-MTL: Transformation-Invariant Multitask Learning with Direction Oracles".**
 This repository contains two subdirectories:

 - `mtl/`  — Code used for the Illustrative Example and NYUv2 Multitask Learning Experiment.